 The domain name system (DNS) is a key part of internet infrastructure.
 It’s a concept that’s simple from a high-level overview, but when you get down into the trenches, it becomes very complex.
 Webmasters often have to delve into the world of DNS records to solve everyday problems.
-Fortunately, it’s not necessary to master all of its intricacies in order to successfully manage them.
-A basic understanding will cover the majority of the scenarios you’ll encounter.
+Fortunately, it’s not necessary to master all its intricacies to successfully manage them.
+A basic understanding will cover many of the scenarios you’ll encounter.

 What are DNS records used for?